ChrisWhealy/Cordova-Create/README.md

 * `proxy : Object`

-  An object containing host name and port number for both HTTP and HTTPS proxies, and a Boolean flag to indicate whether the proxy settings should be used or not.
+  An object containing various parameters for connecting to the public internet via a proxy server.

+        "proxy": {
+          "useProxy": false,
+          "useCredentials" : false,
+          "proxyUser" : "",
+          "proxyPassword" : "",
+          "secureProxyUsesHttp": false,
+          "http": {
+            "host": "",
+            "port": 0
+          },
+          "https": {
+            "host": "",
+            "port": 0
+          }
+        },

+  * `useProxy : Boolean`
-  Switching the use of a proxy server on or off is useful if you sometimes need to work outside a corporate network where the proxy settings are no longer needed.
+  Switching the use of a proxy server on or off is useful if you need to work both inside and outside a corporate network.
+The proxy settings can be switched on and off as required.

+  * `useCredentials : Boolean`
+  Determines whether user credentials should be used for accessing the proxy server

+  * `proxyUser : String`
+  Userid to access the proxy server

+  * `proxyPassword : String`
+  Password to access the proxy server

+  * `secureProxyUsesHttp : Boolean`
+  If set to true, the `https` proxy hostname and port will be ignored and the `http` hostname and port will be used for both `http` and `https` proxy access

+  * `http : Object`
+  An object containing the `host` and `port` for `http` proxy access.

+  * `https : Object`
+  An object containing the `host` and `port` for secure proxy access.
+If the Boolean property `secureProxyUsesHttp` is set to true, then the values of this object will be ignored

 * `adjustConfigXml : Boolean`